top of page

 Calendar gap creation represents the hidden cost of poorly managed minimum stays.
 A three-night minimum followed by a two-night gap creates unsellable inventory that reduces total revenue despite higher per-night rates on completed bookings.
 Dynamic minimum stays that adjust based on remaining availability prevent these gaps.

 Competitive minimum stay analysis reveals market positioning opportunities.
 When competitors require lengthy stays during specific periods, properties offering shorter minimums can capture overflow demand at premium rates.
 This strategy works particularly well during shoulder seasons when demand exists but guest commitment varies.
+For a detailed breakdown of best practices, our Length Of Stay Pricing Strategies Best Practices guide covers tiered approaches suited to the Smokies calendar.

 Professional length-of-stay optimization balances minimum night requirements with occupancy maximization through tiered minimums, gap-prevention rules, and seasonal adjustments that maximize total revenue rather than simply increasing per-booking averages.